Lefraudeur/RiptermsGhost/README.md

 <br/>go here: https://github.com/Lefraudeur/RiptermsGhost/tree/original-asm-redefineclass

 This cheat is open source, mainly to show you a combination of all the techniques I found to make injectable cheats for minecraft java.
+Don't expect crazy modules, as this cheat is not meant to be used.

 Any question ?
 Contact me on discord: lefraudeur